natalie-alphafour/mind-ai/API_DOCUMENTATION.md

    - Optional parameters can be left empty, but `message` is required

 4. **Check Request Body Preview**
-   - In Bubble's API Connector, after initializing the call, click "Initialize call" with test values
-   - Verify the request body preview shows valid JSON
+   - In Bubble's API Connector, after initializing the call, check the request preview
-   - It should look like: `{"message": "your message", "temperature": 0.7, ...}`
+   - The **Body** section should show JSON like: `{"message": "your message", "temperature": 0.7, ...}`
-   - If the preview is empty or shows query parameters, the configuration is wrong
+   - If the Body is empty but you see parameters in "Query parameters", that's the problem!

 5. **Headers Configuration**
    - Bubble should automatically set `Content-Type: application/json` when Data type is JSON
    - You typically don't need to manually add headers
-   - If you're manually adding headers, ensure `Content-Type` is set to `application/json`

 6. **Test with Minimal Request**
    - Try sending just the required `message` field first: